Otus-DevOps-2022-02/vshender_infra/README.md

 - Created a Yandex Cloud account.
 - Gererated new SSH keys.
 - Created two VMs (`bastion` and `someinternalhost`).
+- Configured access to the `bastion` and `someinternalhost` VMs by aliases.

 Generate SSH authentication keys: